syoyo/nanovg-nanort/README.md

 ![](images/render.png)

 `nanovg-nanort` is a CPU backend using software ray tracer(NanoRT) for Mikko Mononen’s awesome vector graphics renderer NanoVG(https://github.com/memononen/nanovg).

-`nanovg-nanort` does not require OpenGL environment, thus can draw vector graphics in various environment(e.g. server-side, no-GPU/no-OpenGL machine, virtual machine environment, etc).
+`nanovg-nanort` does not require OpenGL environment, thus it can draw vector graphics in various environment(e.g. server-side, no-GPU/no-OpenGL machine, virtual machine environment, etc).

-In contrast to OpenGL backend for `NanoVG`, `nanovg-nanort` requires C++ compiler.
+In contrast to default OpenGL backend for `NanoVG`, `nanovg-nanort` requires C++(C++-98 + STL) compiler.

 ## How to use.